blackadder-git/byui/cse212/1-stacks.md

 # Stacks
 ## Introduction
-Stacks are characterized as *"**Last In, First Out**"* data structures.
-Items that are put or **pushed** onto the top or **back** of the stack can´t be removed until other more recent elements have been taken or **popped** off.
+Stacks are characterized as "**Last In, First Out**" data structures.
+Items put or "**pushed**" onto the top or "**back**" of the stack can´t be removed until other more recent elements have been taken or "**popped**" off.

 ![image](images/stack.png)

++ Element 1 is pushed onto an empty stack
++ Element 2 is pushed onto element 1
++ Element 3 is then pushed onto element 2
++ Finally, element 3 is popped off the stack

 ## Performance (Big O Notation)
 The performance of a stack depends on how it is implemented.

 If the underlying data structure uses an array or list to add and remove elements, it has O(n) notation.
-As the size of the structure increases, performance degrades because more and more items need to be copied and moved.
+This reflects the linear nature of how growing the data set also increases time required by the algorithm to process elements in the array.
+Likewise, as the size of the structure increases, performance degrades since more and more items need to be copied and moved.

-If on the other hand, the structure uses a linked list or it adds and removes items to the back, performance is constant with O(1) notation and will not decrease as the size of the structure increases.
+If on the other hand, the structure uses a linked list to add and remove items from the stack, performance is constant with O(1) notation and does not decrease as the structure increases.

 ![image](images/bigo.png)

 ## Used For
-+ Functions that implement backtracking often use stacks to return to previous decision points thereby allowing a program to try alternate paths.
++ Functions that implement backtracking often use stacks to return to previous decision points thereby allowing a program to try an alternate path.
 + Likewise, when a program has an undo function, it is most likely using a stack to track and revert changes back to some previous state.

 ## Disadvantages
-Stacks are susceptible to overflow if there is no longer space to contain more data.
+Stacks are susceptible to overflow if there is no more space.
 This can happen unintentionally when a recursive function calls itself too many times.
-It can also happen if the data given to a stack is too large.
+It can also happen if the data given to a stack is too large for the stack to hold.

 ## Example:
 In this example, a Python list is used to implement a stack that follows the principle of **"Last In, First Out"**.
-Although other implementations might use a deque or linked list instead, this example uses a list.
+Although other implementations might use a deque or linked list to do this, this example uses a list.
 Also, to improve performance, the stack adds and removes items from the end of the list and not the beginning.

 ```
 # create a stack class